platisd/definition-of-done/README.md

 ## How?

-The GitHub Action posts a comment with the DoD checklist when a pull request is opened and then every time a comment in the pull request is edited, it checks if _all_ of the checklist items have been marked.
+The GitHub Action appends the DoD checklist to the pull request description when a pull request is opened.
+Then every time an item in the checklist is edited, or to be exact the pull request description is edited, it checks whether _all_ of the checklist items have been marked.
 The GitHub Action will keep *failing* until all criteria have been checked as satisfied.<br>

 The checklist needs to be provided by the Action's user as a `yaml` file with the following syntax,